The Longleaf Alliance Leads a Three-Year Prescribed Fire Pilot Project in the GA Sentinel Landscape

 Retaining and improving natural resources in Georgia benefits wildlife habitat and at-risk species, while also strengthening Georgia’s rural economies and securing the future of the nine military installations within the landscape.
 This initiative complements existing programs while also providing additional financial and technical resources to benefit private lands efforts within the Georgia Sentinel Landscape.
 “The reality is no habitat goals of any agency or non-profit in Georgia can be reached without private landowners participating as well,” said Ken Bradley, the Georgia Sentinel Landscape Coordinator.
 “In the last decade, the Department of Defense has recognized that maintaining the needed training areas on installations is also heavily influenced by local land management practices.
 This project demonstrates that commitment to their neighbors and local communities’ efforts.”

-This pilot project is funded by the US Department of Agriculture Natural Resources Conservation Service and the Department of Defense through the US Endowment for Forestry and Communities and focuses on increasing resources for private landowners across the Georgia Sentinel Landscape.
+The Georgia Sentinel Landscape Pilot Project is funded by the US Department of Agriculture Natural Resources Conservation Service and the Department of Defense through the US Endowment for Forestry and Communities and focuses on increasing resources for private landowners across the Georgia Sentinel Landscape.
 The Georgia Sentinel Landscape includes federal, state, and non-governmental partners including the US Department of Defense, US Department of Agriculture, US Department of Interior, Georgia Department of Natural Resources, Georgia Forestry Commission, the Georgia Conservancy, the Georgia-Alabama Land Trust and other land trusts, The Nature Conservancy, the US Endowment for Forestry and Communities, and The Longleaf Alliance.

 About The Longleaf Alliance